spyderbat/eval/guidebook/src/lateral/outside.md

 authorized_keys  github-login
 ```

-Instead, let's can take a look at the `payroll-app` directory to get some more details about how the build were handled:
+Instead, let's take a look at the `payroll-app` directory to get some more details about how the new version deployment process is handled:

 ```sh
 ls ~/payroll-app/